Velda Mound

-Velda Mound (8LE44) is a Native American archaeological site located in northern Tallahassee, Leon County, Florida, United States.
-The site was first occupied by peoples of the Fort Walton Culture (a regional variation of the Mississippian culture) in the late prehistoric period and during the protohistoric period was part of the extensive Apalachee Province of the panhandle.
-The site is now owned by the State of Florida and managed as a park.
+Velda Mound (8LE44) is a Native American archaeological site in northern Tallahassee, Leon County, Florida, United States.
+The site consists of a small platform mound, an adjacent plaza, and a surrounding village, and was built and occupied by peoples of the Fort Walton culture, a regional expression of the Mississippian culture, and by their descendants the Apalachee.
+It is one of only five recorded Fort Walton mound sites in Leon County, and lies about 5 mi east of the much larger Lake Jackson Mounds, the paramount center of the chiefdom that became the Apalachee Province of Spanish Florida.